Interlisp/Interlisp.github.io/content/en/about/comments/_index.md

 weight: 20
 type: docs
 description: Comments on Interlisp and the project

----
+## on Reddit

+intergalacticlama wrote:

+I really enjoyed watching this.
+Thanks for the post, hopefully you guys will do more video demos.

+If you wouldn't mind, allow me to encourage the team to keep on creating and posting these videos.
+They are extremely enjoyable and very informative.
+You might want to consider a series of short videos that demonstrate the system in depth because it would act as mechanism for lowering the barrier to entry in a tremendous number of ways.

+In addition, they serve as inspiration to the design of the system and the vision and tenacity of the team.

+As well, I would like to forward my thanks for bringing back a project that would have been relegated to an archeological footnote.
+Preservation and hopefully even possible extension of some of these environments will inspire us to dream outside of the status quo.

 ## Via email

-The Interlisp and LispCore groups on Google Groups have open discussions; some positions on the project are [here](medleyGoals).
+The Interlisp and LispCore Google Groups have open discussions; some positions on the project are [here](medleyGoals).

 ## Facebook